 Over the longer term there are risks relating to climate change and how this could impact Rothesay's investments.
+The management of climate-related risks is discussed in more detail in Section 3.

 We are also exposed to the risk of significant longevity improvements arising from developments such as new screening technologies, dementia management and pharmacological breakthroughs.
 Rothesay manages exposure to longevity risk through extensive use of longevity reinsurance and we also hold capital to cover a range of longevity scenarios.